mauilion/mauilion-hugo/content/posts/kind-metallb.md

 {{< asciinema key="km-config" minute="0" second="02" >}}

-We can see the svc get's an ip address immediatly.
+We can see the svc get's an ip address immediately.

 And we can curl it!